w3c/wai-curricula/index.md

 Each curriculum has the following items:

-* Modules &mdash; Stand for a specific curriculum.
-They address one or more audiences and contain a set of units.
-  * Units &mdash; Stand for a specific block of content.
-They define the learning outcomes, a set of topics to teach, ideas to assess knowledge, and a number of teaching resources.
-You might need to spend different amounts of time for each unit.
-Adapt the duration of each unit and topic to your particular context.
+* Modules &mdash; Autonomous portions of content.
+You can teach them independently.
+They include:
-    * Introduction &mdash; Describes the objectives and sets the foundations for the rest of the contents in the unit.
+* Introduction &mdash; Sets the foundations for the rest of the contents in the module.
-    * Learning Outcomes &mdash; Describe what the students need to know and should be able to demonstrate after completion of the unit.
+* Learning Outcomes &mdash; Describe what the students will know and should be able to demonstrate after completion of the module.
 This is the core of the curricula.
+* Competencies &mdash; Skills that you and your students should have prior to the module.
-    * Topics &mdash; Stand for specific pieces of content within the units.
-They also expand the learning outcomes, teaching ideas, and ideas to assess knowledge.
+* Topics &mdash; Thematic pieces of content.
+They provide detailed learning outcomes, teaching ideas, and ideas to assess knowledge.
-    * Teaching Ideas &mdash; Describe a variety of activities that instructors can perform while teaching these units.
-These are not compulsory.
-You can adapt them to your particular needs, remove some of them, or add new ones if necessary.
+* Teaching Ideas &mdash; Optional activities that you can include in your teaching.
-    * Ideas to Assess Knowledge &mdash; Describe a variety of activities that instructors can carry out to assess students' knowledge.
-These are not compulsory.
-You can adapt them to your particular needs, remove some of them, or add new ones if necessary.
+* Ideas to Assess Knowledge &mdash; Optional activities that you can carry out to assess students' knowledge of the learning outcomes.
-    * Teaching Resources &mdash; Introduce resources to teach the contents in the units.
-It is advisable that you use them to build the course, but you can extend the list as needed to achieve your particular goals.
-Some of these are linked through the curricula content, some others can serve as further readings for you and your students.
+* Teaching Resources &mdash; Recommended resources that help you deliver the learning outcomes.
+Some are integrated as part of the teaching and others are further readings for you and your students.

-## Curricula Modules
+## Outline

+Rows of the following table refer to three levels: basic, intermediate, and advanced.
+Columns refer to five roles: developer, designer, author, manager, and tester.
+Curricula for the basic level is already developed.
+Intermediate and advanced levels are still under analysis.
+We will update the table as we develop new content.

 {::nomarkdown}
 {% include outline-future-modules.html %}